HumanSignal/label-studio/docs/source/guide/storage.md

 - See [Create new import storage](/api#operation/api_storages_azure_create) then [sync the import storage](/api#operation/api_storages_azure_sync_create).
 - See [Create export storage](/api#operation/api_storages_export_azure_create) and after annotating, [sync the export storage](/api#operation/api_storages_export_azure_sync_create).

 ## Redis database

 You can also store your tasks and annotations in a [Redis database](https://redis.io/).
 You must store the tasks and annotations in different databases.
-You might want to use a Redis database if you find that relying on a file-based cloud storage connection is slow for your datasets.
+Furthermore, you might want to use a Redis database if you find that relying on a file-based cloud storage connection is slow for your datasets.

 Currently, this configuration is only supported if you host the Redis database in the default mode, with the default IP address.